blees12345/Hello-World/README.md

 - `npm install`
 You will need 2 Google API keys.
-1 key for Google maps and another for the Goecode.
+1 key for Google maps and another one for the Goecode.

 ### `npm start`